-We took a break about an hour in and got out to have some fruit and take a breather.
+We took a break about an hour in and got out on the riverbank to have some fruit and take a breather.
 Our guide set up a nice spread of watermelon, mango and pineapple.
 Some cows even joined us!

 Second Half of the Rafting

 After that, it was easy peasy rafting.
-I would say we barely rafted the second half of the river.
+I would say we barely rafted the second half of the river to be honest.
 You can definitely feel a difference between Class 2 and 3 rapids.

-It was extremely nice to relax and enjoy the scenery!
+It was extremely nice to relax and enjoy the scenery during this part of the rafting.
 We even jumped into the river and floated down.